Laban254/WebScrapify/README.md

 ## Description

-WebScrapify  is a Python-based web scraping tool designed to extract structured data from various websites quickly and efficiently.
-It provides a user-friendly interface for users to input a URL and retrieve essential information such as titles, headings, and paragraphs from the target webpage.
+WebScrapify is crafted with Django and Bootstrap 5, offering a Python-based web scraping tool designed for swift and efficient extraction of structured data from various websites.
+Its user-friendly interface empowers users to input a URL and seamlessly retrieve essential information such as titles, headings, and paragraphs from the target webpage

 ## Features